pepelsbey/pepelsbey.dev/src/pages/index.md

 ---
 layout: index.njk
 permalink: index.html
+intro:
+    - Hi, my name is
+    - Vadim Makeev
+    - /images/photo.png
+    - I’m a frontend developer in love with the Web, browsers, bicycles and podcasting
+    - Here you can find my thoughts on web development, some of my projects and personal information
 ---

-Hi, my name is

-# Vadim Makeev

-I’m a frontend developer in love with the Web, browsers, bicycles and podcasting

-Here you can find my thoughts on web development, some of my projects and personal information